Topological Graph Neural Networks: Related Work

-Our method \method builds upon the theoretical framework by \citet{Hofer20}, who \begin{inparaenum}[(i)] \item demonstrated that the \emph{output} of a GNN can be used to `learn' one task-specific filtration function, and \item described the conditions under which a filtration function~$f$ is differentiable. \end{inparaenum} This work culminated in GFL, a topological \texttt{readout} function that exhibited improved predictive performance for graph classification tasks.
-Our work significantly extends the utility of topological features by making existing GNNs `topology-aware' through the development of a generic layer that makes topological information available to \emph{all} downstream GNN layers.
-Thus, \method can be integrated into any GNN architecture, enabling the creation of hybrid models whose expressivity is provably more powerful than that of a GNN alone.
+Our approach falls into the realm of topological data analysis~\citep{Edelsbrunner10} and employs \emph{persistent homology}, a technique for calculating topological features---such as connected components and cycles---of structured data sets.
+These features are known to be highly characteristic, leading to successful topology-driven graph machine learning approaches~\citep{Hofer17, Hofer20, Rieck19b, Zhao19}.
+At their core is the notion of a \emph{filtration}, i.e.\ a sequence of nested subgraphs~(or simplicial complexes in a higher-dimensional setting).
+Choosing the right filtration is known to be crucial for obtaining good performance~\citep{Zhao19}.
+This used to be a daunting task because persistent homology calculations are inherently discrete.
+Recent advances in proving differentiability enable proper end-to-end training of persistent homology~\citep{carriere2021optimizing}, thus opening the door for hybrid methods of increased expressivity by integrating the somewhat complementary view of topological features.
+Our method \method builds on the theoretical framework by \citet{Hofer20}, who \begin{inparaenum}[(i)] \item demonstrated that the \emph{output} of a GNN can be used to `learn' one task-specific filtration function, and \item described the conditions under which a filtration function~$f$ is differentiable. \end{inparaenum} This work culminated in GFL, a topological \texttt{readout} function that exhibited improved predictive performance for graph classification tasks.
+We substantially extend the utility of topological features by making existing GNNs `topology-aware' through the development of a generic layer that makes topological information available to \emph{all} downstream GNN layers: \method can be integrated into any GNN architecture, enabling the creation of hybrid models whose expressivity is provably more powerful than that of a GNN alone.
 Moreover, while GFL only uses the output of a GNN to drive the calculation of topological features by means of a single filtration~(thus limiting the applicability of the approach, as the topological features cannot inform the remainder of a network), \method learns multiple filtrations of a graph in an end-to-end manner.
 More precisely, \method includes topological information in the hidden representations of nodes, enabling networks to change the importance of the topological signal.
-Closest to the scope of \method is an \citet{Zhao20}, who presented a way to enhance GNNs using topological information for node classification.
-In their framework, however, topology is only used to provide additional scalar-valued weights for the message passing scheme, and topological features are only calculated over small neighbourhoods, making use of a static vectorisation technique of persistence diagrams. \method, being end-to-end differentiable, is more general and permits the calculation of topological features at all scales---including graph-level features---as well as an integration into arbitrary GNN architectures.
+Closest to the scope of \method is \citet{Zhao20}, who enhanced GNNs using topological information for node classification.
+In their framework, however, topology is only used to provide additional scalar-valued weights for the message passing scheme, and topological features are only calculated over small neighbourhoods, making use of a static vectorisation technique of persistence diagrams.
+Similarly, \citet{wong2021persistent} use static, i.e.\ non-learnable, topological features for 3D shape segmentation.
+By contrast, \method, being end-to-end differentiable, is more general and permits the calculation of topological features at all scales---including graph-level features---as well as an integration into arbitrary GNN architectures.